This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Genki is a German company that was founded by nomads for nomads in 2021.
 Fun fact: Genki is a Japanese word that means healthy, energetic, or full of spirit.

-Genki Resident does not have an age limit and covers anyone from anywhere in the world.
+Genki Native does not have an age limit and covers anyone from anywhere in the world.

 To apply for the policy, you have to submit a medical questionnaire and list your height and weight, medications, disabilities, and so on.